-Figure 6 presents mean and variance of expenditures by age of youngest child in household using CEX data.
-The range of means of education is included on the left hand side, whereas scale used for nondurable consumption is included in the right hand side.
-These figures suggest (i) a large drop in expenditures after age 6 and (ii) that inequality in expenditures in education across child's life is larger than in nondurable consumption.
-Deaton and Paxson (1994) note that consumption inequality should increase with age, however their measure of consumption is nondurable consumption, but in a model where investments in human capital are linked across periods by the production function of human capital, large inequality in investments at early ages could be transferred to large inequality in individuals' human capital later in their life-cycle; the inequality will be larger the more complements are early investments for later investments in the production function of human capital.
+Figure 4 presents mean and variance of expenditures by age of youngest child in household using CEX data.
+The scale for mean of expenditures in education is on the left hand side, whereas scale used for nondurable consumption is on the right hand side.
+These figures suggest (i) a large drop in expenditures after age 6 and (ii) inequality in expenditures in education across child's life is larger than in nondurable consumption.
+Deaton and Paxson (1994) note that, for a given cohort, consumption inequality should increase with age.
+However, they focus on nondurable consumption.
+In a model where investments in human capital are linked across periods by the production function of human capital, large inequality in investments at early ages could be transferred to large inequality in individuals' human capital later in their life.
+The inequality will be larger the more complements are early investments for later investments in the production human capital.

-Figure 7 compares the re-scaled and original variable: both the left-hand and right-hand side panels show the decrease in variability in re-scaled variable in NLSY79 compared with original variable.
+Figure 5 compares the re-scaled and original variable: both the left-hand and right-hand side panels show lower variability of the re-scaled variable in NLSY79 compared with original variable.
+This is a result of using observe cells of observed characteristics to combine the data.

-Time Use In Figure 8 show how allocation of time for the two main measures of time used varies with the age of youngest child in household: time parents spend in educational activities and time socializing with children in ATUS.
-This data is only available from 2003-2007 so only relations with child's life cycle are analyzed.
-The number of hours mothers spend teaching a child is fairly constant with the age of youngest child in family which can be explained by the broad nature of activities included in this variable to mirror time measures related with investment in child's cognitive ability from the NSLY79; there is, however, larger variability at schooling age.
-Social activities decrease with children's age (reflecting the fact that as children get older the more time they spend with friends/colleagues).
+Time Use Figure 6 shows how allocation of time for the two main measures used varies with the age of youngest child in household: time parents spend in educational activities and time socializing with children in ATUS22.
+This data is only available for 2003-2007 so only relations with child's life cycle are analyzed.
+The number of hours mothers spend teaching a child is fairly constant with the age of youngest child in family in ATUS, which can be explained by the broad nature of activities included in this variable.
+There is, however, larger variability at schooling age.
+Social activities decrease with children's age (reflecting the fact that as has, number of times child eats with both parents, whether child is taken on outings with friends and family, whether family encourages hobbies, whether family receives magazines and newspapers, if the child has a music instrument at home and if child gets special lessons, "investment" increases with mother's education, family income, mother's age and with being married, it decreases with family size and with age of child.
+Information extracted from these variables varies in expected direction.